btjm123/cv/index.md

 `Sep 2017`
 **NYP** Singapore Games Creation Competition
 - Developed a two-stage game composed of a 2D-platformer and a challenging boss level
-- Created a physics engine simulating real-life kinematics/dynamics to form the backbone of the whole game and a basic artifical intelligence system for the final boss stage
+- Created a physics engine simulating real-life kinematics/dynamics to form the backbone of the whole game
+- Created a basic artifical intelligence system for the final boss stage
 - Entered the Finals and eventually awarded the Merit Award
 - Technical domains: GML using GMStudio, classical physics/basic artifical intelligence